Life with Parkinson’s: how physiotherapy can help

 It’s about incorporating life as it has always been into physio treatment – and having fun!

 Back to our soccer star Robyn!
-She also worked with another gentleman with PD who had poor mobility and kept falling.
-Before PD arrived, he had been very fit and enjoyed swimming with his wife at their pool at home.
+She also worked with another gentleman with Parkinson’s who had poor mobility and kept falling.
+Before PD, he had been very fit and enjoyed swimming with his wife in their pool at home.

 You can imagine how keenly he felt the loss of his fitness, so Robyn helped him safely get back into a pool and swimming with his wife.
 He loved doing his shoulder and back exercises in the pool.